Boosting your cycling endurance takes more than just an iron will. You need the right kit capable of enduring those miles with you.

 How to check saddle height

-Get on the your bike, and place your heel on the pedal.
+Get on your bike, and place your heel on the pedal.
 Rotate the crank backwards to the six o'clock position.
 At this point, your leg should be locked out.
 If your knee is still bent you may need to increase the height of the seat.
 Do this in small adjustments until your leg is straight while your weight is on the saddle.

 How to check your saddle angle